-The final ascent takes you on several switchbacks up the hill until you will emerge at the Gleckstein Hut after just over 5km’s.
+The final ascent takes you on several switchbacks up the hill until you will emerge at the Gleckstein Hut after just over 5 km.
 It was a great hike.
-Short, sharp and sweaty.
-I dropped my bags in the dormitory (pictured above), got changed and headed outside to enjoy the view from the outdoor seating area.
+Short, sharp, and sweaty.
+I dropped my bags in the dormitory (pictured above), got changed, and headed outside to enjoy the view from the outdoor seating area.

 HIKING TO CHRINNERHORN PEAK FROM GLECKSTEIN HUT

-I woke early and begun the hike up to Chrinnenhorn.
-I suggest heading up here for sunrise as it’s only 300m of incline and took me about 40-minutes to reach the top.
+I woke early and began the hike up to Chrinnenhorn.
+I suggest heading up here for sunrise as it’s only 300m of incline and took me about 40 minutes to reach the top.
 You have incredible views back down towards Gleckstein Hut and as you get higher and higher, more peaks come into sight.
 These are some of my favorite shots from the sunrise and a video I made while flying the drone.